 Upkeep and Maintenance: This refers to repair and maintenance for the restoration and refurbishment of operational equipment.
 It oversees all repair, guaranteeing aptitude in rotating equipment for the lifespan of the system.

-Supplies: This involves the classifying of techniques, management processes, and procedures to obtain, store, and dispose of secondary items.
+Supplies: This involves the classifying of techniques, remote training software management processes, and procedures to obtain, store, and dispose of secondary items.
 It’s the acquiring and restocking of inventory parts and replacements.

 Support equipment: Be it fixed or mobile, it is the equipment that is essentially needed in the maintenance and performance of the system.
 It could consist of calibration equipment, automatic test equipment, and other computing devices.

-Data: It could be scientific or technical information required to support the performance of the system.
+Data: It could be scientific or technical assessment information required to support the performance of the system.